Bayes Theorem Calculator

 Cases of base rate neglect or base rate bias are classical ones where the application of the Bayes rule can help avoid an error.
 The fallacy states that if presented with related base rate information (general information) and specific information (pertaining only to the case at hand, e.g. a test result), the mind tends to ignore the former and focus on the latter.
 The well-known example is similar to the drug test example above: even with test which correctly identifies drunk drivers 100% of the time, if it also has a false positive rate of 5% for non-drunks and the rate of drunks to non-drunks is very small (e.g. 1 in 999), then a positive result from a test during a random stop means there is only 1.96% probability the person is actually drunk.

-The opposite of the base rate fallacy is to apply to wrong base rate, or to believe that a base rate for a certain group applies to a case at hand, when it does not.
-With the above example, while a randomly selected person from the general population of drivers might have a very low chance of being drunk even after testing positive, if the person was not randomly selected, e.g. he was exhibiting erratic driving, failure to keep to his lane, plus they failed to pass a coordination test and smell of beer, it is no longer appropriate to apply the 1 in 999 base rate as they no longer qualify for a randomly selected member of the whole population of drivers.
+The opposite of the base rate fallacy is to apply the wrong base rate, or to believe that a base rate for a certain group applies to a case at hand, when it does not.
+With the above example, while a randomly selected person from the general population of drivers might have a very low chance of being drunk even after testing positive, if the person was not randomly selected, e.g. he was exhibiting erratic driving, failure to keep to his lane, plus they failed to pass a coordination test and smell of beer, it is no longer appropriate to apply the 1 in 999 base rate as they no longer qualify as a randomly selected member of the whole population of drivers.
 Rather, they qualify as "most positively drunk"...

 Bayes T. & Price R. (1763) "An Essay towards solving a Problem in the Doctrine of Chances.
 By the late Rev. Mr. Bayes, communicated by Mr. Price, in a letter to John Canton, M. A. and F. R. S.", Philosophical Transactions of the Royal Society of London 53:370–418